ipld/team-mgmt/meeting-notes/2020/2020-11-05--ipld-specs.md

 We are a little concerned about licensing on specs... specs and docs are maybe a little different and we should be mindful on that.
 There are arguments against using code license for docs, but specs are distinctive.

+Disucssion that Apache-2.0 may include some patent protective language that we miss out on by switching to a pure CC-BY.

 Also, ask Ian.